-David Nimmer, Professor from Practice, is Of Counsel to Irell & Manella LLP in Los Angeles, California.
-He also served as a Visiting Professor at UCLA Law School and Distinguished Scholar at the Berkeley Center for Law and Technology.
+David Nimmer is of counsel to Irell & Manella LLP in Los Angeles, California.
+He also serves as Professor from Practice at UCLA School of Law and Distinguished Scholar at the Berkeley Center for Law and Technology.
 In 2000, he was elected to the American Law Institute.

 Since 1985, Prof. Nimmer has authored and updated Nimmer on Copyright, the standard reference treatise in the field, first published in 1963 by his late father, Professor Melville B. Nimmer, also of the UCLA School of Law.
 The U.S. Supreme Court has cited Nimmer on Copyright on numerous occasions, as has every federal appellate court, countless district and state courts, as well as courts confronting copyright cases in countries across the globe.

 Widely recognized as a foremost expert in copyright law, Prof. Nimmer was named one of "The 25 Most Influential People in IP" by The American Lawyer.
 He has also been named the 2013 Los Angeles Litigation Intellectual Property "Lawyer of the Year" by The Best Lawyers in America and one of California's "Top 10 Copyright Lawyers" by the Los Angeles and San Francisco Daily Journal.

 Prof. Nimmer represents clients in the entertainment, publishing and high-technology fields.
 He has twice served as co-counsel representing clients before the U.S. Supreme Court.
 On the first occasion, a unanimous decision in favor of his client drew the boundaries between copyright and trademark protection.
 In the second, another unanimous decision in favor of his client set the stage to compensate all freelance journalists in the country for their past articles.